-Cell Ranger 3.0 (latest), printed on 01/20/2019
+Cell Ranger5.0 (latest), printed on 05/28/2023

 Finally, atop the reference and consensus sequences are the gene annotations themselves, which indicate where the detected gene segments start and end.
-You can move your mouse over these annotations to see the gene name, or refer to the highlighted chain in the clonotype list.
+You can move your cursor over these annotations to see the gene name, or refer to the highlighted chain in the clonotype list.

 While it is useful to see the common mutations around gene junctions, they make it difficult to assess how closely the contigs map to the consensus sequence.
 You can more easily do this by visually aligning the contigs to the shared consensus sequence.
 To do so, click the selector above the gene annotations and select Align Contigs to Consensus.

 In this sequence level view, you can scroll side to side to view more of the sequence.
 Since the sequences are long, it's easy to get lost scrolling side to side.
 The Jump button atop the gene annotations allows you to instantly navigate to the beginning of gene segments.

 There are some additional helpful features of the single chain view we've not explored yet.

 At the bottom of the Chain View, you can see the CDR3 for the chain in both amino acid and nucleotide sequences.
 The CDR3 shown is always the CDR3 of the consensus, regardless of the contig alignment setting.
 Clicking on either sequence will copy it to your clipboard for further documentation or investigation.

-In the top right of the Chain View panel you'll see a download button.
+In the top right of the Chain View panel you will see a download button.
 Clicking on it will allow you to download all the sequences in this view (reference, consensus, and contigs) to a FASTA file as either nucleotides or amino acids.
 This allows for easy downstream analysis using standard bioinformatics tools.

-Hovering over the barcode labels of any of the contigs will pop up a dialog with extra data about the contig including:
+Hovering over the barcode labels of any of the contigs will pop up a dialog with extra data about the contig, including:

 Clicking on any of these fields will copy them to your clipboard.
 It may be particularly useful to copy the contig sequence into the bioinformatics tools of your choice.
 Clicking the "Download Barcode List" button will create a CSV with the full list of barcodes in the current exact subclonotype.